 Use the Chicago Manual Quick Guide to find out how to cite books, book chapters, journal articles, and more.

 The Quick Guide will prompt you to choose the Author-Date style or the Notes & Bibliography style and provide examples.

 If the document type you wish to cite isn't in the Quick Guide, consult Chapter 14 for examples using the notes & bibliography format.
 See Chapter 15 for author-date format examples.

 Print copies of the Chicago Manual can be found at the Berry Information Desk as well as Baker Berry Reference Z253 .C57.
 Copies of the latest edition are also available under the same call number at Kresge Reference, Dana Reference, Matthews-Fuller Reference, and Rauner Reference.

 APA style is commonly used in social science disciplines such as psychology, sociology, and anthropology.
 Unfortunately, the Publication Manual of the American Psychological Association is not available in electronic form, although some supplementary information is available at the APA's website.

 An internet search will find other online crib sheets, but when in doubt, check against the APA Manual or ask a Librarian.

 Generaly, APA style uses in-text parenthetical citations with a list of works cited.
 For complete details on citing sources with APA style, consult the Publication Manual of the American Psychological Association, 6th ed.
-Print copies are available at the Baker-Berry Reference Desk and in the Reference collection at call number BF76.7 .P83 2010.
+Print copies are available at the Berry Information Desk and in the Reference collection at call number BF76.7 .P83 2010.
 Additional copies are available at the reference desks in Dana, Feldberg, and Matthews-Fuller Libraries.